luxonis/robothub-examples/Luxonis Apps/QR Reader/README.md

 The way to make the QR detection faster, the high resolution frame would have to be split into fewer crops.
 Splitting the frame into 4 crops would allow the app run at 7-8 FPS, splitting it into 2 crops would allow for 15FPS etc...

+There is no LiveView when running as a LuxonisHub app.
+Run the app locally to see a live video feed.

+It is usually better to use manual focus, otherwise the autofocus is relatively slow because of the low overall FPS rate

 ## Runtime